-Cigna offers a broad network of health care professionals and facilities throughout California.
+Cigna Healthcare offers a broad network of health care professionals and facilities throughout California.
 Our interactive Provider Directory can show you the participating physicians, hospitals and pharmacies located in the area you specify.
 If you are enrolled in a Cigna HealthCare of California, Inc. plan, and you select a Primary Care Physician that is affiliated with a medical group, please be aware that your provider will refer you within that medical group for specialty care and some services.
-To find out which providers are in Cigna's networks, please view our Provider Directory by clicking on the "
+To find out which providers are in the networks of Cigna Healthcare, please view our Provider Directory by clicking on the "

 Accessing Vision, Pharmacy and Mental Health and Substance Use Services